manjaro/pacman-mirrors/docs/index.md

 :   Use geolocation if possible, if geoip is not available all mirrors.

 -h, \--help
-:   Show the help message
+:   Show the help message.

 -l, \--list, \--country-list
 :   Lists available mirror countries.